giuliamasoero/giuliamasoero.github.io/content/other/index.md

 ### Women in Science

 - **Women in the Natural Sciences**.
-Invited talk during the series of seminars organised by ANP (Associazione Naturalisti Piemontese) and GPSO (Gruppo Piemontese Studi Ornitologici). `<a href="https://naturalistipiemontesi.wordpress.com/2023/03/26/le-donne-nelle-scienze-naturali/" target="_blank" rel="noopener noreferrer">`Program `</a>` `<a href="https://www.youtube.com/watch?v=XsYsxGwqd88" target="_blank" rel="noopener noreferrer">`Video `</a>` (in Italian).
+Invited talk during the series of seminars organised by ANP (Associazione Naturalisti Piemontese) and GPSO (Gruppo Piemontese Studi Ornitologici).
+[Program](`https://naturalistipiemontesi.wordpress.com/2023/03/26/le-donne-nelle-scienze-naturali/`) [Video](`https://www.youtube.com/watch?v=XsYsxGwqd88`) (in Italian).
 - **Women in Ornitology series**.
 During my time in CISO I helped organising a series of six conferences in which the protagonists were the researches and the initiatives conducted by women.
 The initiative aimed at celebrating The International Day of Women and Girls in Science promoted by the United Nations.
-The description of the initiative and the video recordings of the conferences can be found `<a href="https://ciso-coi.it/en/attivita/le-donne-nellornitologia/" target="_blank" rel="noopener noreferrer">`HERE `</a>` (description in English, videos in Italian).
+The description of the initiative and the video recordings of the conferences can be found [here](`https://ciso-coi.it/en/attivita/le-donne-nellornitologia/`) (description in English, videos in Italian).

 <a href="https://ciso-coi.it/en/attivita/le-donne-nellornitologia/" target="_blank" rel="noopener noreferrer">
 {{< figure src="Women.jpeg" caption="Thanks to Roberto Alfonso Apicella for the photo." numbered="false">}}